cjyuan/cyf-notes/ITP-JS3-Sprint2-PR-comments.md

 #### Sprint-2/implement/querystring.test.js

+Note:
-Please note that in real querystring, both `key` and `value` are ***percent-encoded*** or ***URL encoded*** in the URL.
-For example, the string "5%" will be encoded as "5%25".
-So to get the actual value of "5%25" (whether it is a key or value in the querystring), you should call a function to decode it.
+- In real query string, both `key` and `value` are ***percent-encoded*** or ***URL encoded*** in the URL.
+For example, the string "5%" is encoded as "5%25".
+So to get the actual value of "5%25" (whether it is a key or value in the query string), we need to call a function to decode it.

-May I suggest looking up any of these terms, and "How to decode URL encoded string in JS"?
+- You can also explore the `URLSearchParams` API.

 The string `key%201` is a ***percent-encoded*** or ***URL encoded*** string.